dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 The CSI Drivers installed by the Dell CSI Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include –

-* Modifying the installation directly via `kubectl edit` For example - If the Unity XT driver is installed then run this command to get the name of the driver.
+* Modifying the installation directly via `kubectl edit` For example - If the Unity XT driver is installed then run this command to get the name of the object name of kind CSIUnity.
     ```
     # Replace driver-namespace with the namespace where the Unity XT driver is installed
     $ kubectl get csiunity -n <driver-namespace>
     ```
-    use the driver name in `kubectl edit` command.
+    use the object name of kind CSIUnity in `kubectl edit` command.

     ```
-    # Replace driver-name with the name of the driver
+    # Replace object-name with the object name of kind CSIUnity
-    $ kubectl edit csiunity/<driver-name> -n <driver-namespace>
+    $ kubectl edit csiunity/<object-name> -n <driver-namespace>
     ```
     and modify the installation.
 The usual fields to edit are the version of drivers and sidecars and the env variables.